katebrehm/static-webpack-netlify/README.md

 #### later

+- conditional logic in admin - intro: if it's a plain fragment, how to hide key + image fields?
 - dont host 10bm+ files https://www.netlify.com/docs/build-gotchas/#large-files-or-sites
 - intro: split into paragraphs. <br> as an item? refactor intro to rich text?
 - fullPage license as ENV key, to webpack